-Capital Group calculations on Capital Group and Morningstar data, 12/31/99 to 12/31/22.
-All comparisons are to each of the funds' primary or secondary benchmarks as of 12/31/22.
-See individual fund detail pages at capitalgroup.com for current information and any applicable benchmark index changes.
-Please see the appendix for a list of each fund's respective Morningstar U.S. Active Fund category, as well as each fund's rolling returns and success rates for this period.
+Calculations based on Capital Group and Morningstar data, 12/31/99 to 12/31/23.
+All comparisons are to each of the funds' primary benchmark as of 12/31/2023.
+Refer to individual fund detail pages at capitalgroup.com for current information and any applicable benchmark index changes.
+Please refer to the appendix for a list of each fund's respective Morningstar U.S. Active Fund category, as well as each fund's rolling returns and success rates for this period.